DDI-TU-Dresden/thonny-wiki/DeploymentOptions.rst

 Single user
 ------------
 Main Thonny+Python bundles are designed to be installed by the end user.
 Therefore Windows installer does not require admin privileges and installs under ``%LOCALAPPDATA%\Programs\Thonny`` by default.
+Since version 2.1.21 the installer has also all-users mode -- for this you just need to run it as administrator (Right-click and "Run as administrator").

 Independently of Thonny main files' location, on first run it creates a directory named ``.thonny`` in user home directory, which is used for storing user configuration, plug-ins and 3rd party packages the user has installed.
 For organizing the 3rd party packages Thonny generates a virtual environment there.